-1) Applicant - Buyer/ Importer 2) Issuing Bank - Buyer's bank
+- 1) Applicant Buyer/ Importer

+- 2) Issuing Bank Buyer's bank

-3) Advising Bank - Bank in Seller/ Exporter's Country 4) Beneficiary - Seller/ Exporter 5) Negotiating Bank - Paying Bank, authorized/ nominated by the issuing bank, to pay th ne money to Seller/ Exporter on presentation of documents 6) Reimbursing Bank - Bank which reimburses the money to the negotiating bank 1 2 There is a fl C
+- 3) Advising Bank Bank in Seller/ Exporter's Country

+- 4) Beneficiary Seller/ Exporter

+- 5) Negotiating Bank Paying Bank, authorized/ nominated by the issuing bank, to pay the money to Seller/

-1.3 Types of LC
+Exporter on presentation of documents

+6) Reimbursing Bank - Bank which reimburses the money to the negotiating bank

+1.3 TYPES OF LC:

-- 1.3.1 Following types of LC may be used by the Buyer for making payment to the Seller as per the contractual terms and conditions: - a) Irrevocable LC - b) Confirmed LC - c) Revolving LC - d) Divisible LC - 1.3.2 Irrevocable LC : A credit in which the Issuing Bank gives a definite, absolute and irrevocable undertaking to honour Buyer's obligations, provided beneficiary complies with all terms and conditions, is known as an irrevocable letter of credit.
+- 1.3.1 Following types of LC may be used by the Buyer for making payment to the Seller as per the contractual terms and conditions: - a) Irrevocable LC - b) Confirmed LC - c) Revolving LC - d) Divisible LC - 1.3.2 Irrevocable LC: A credit in which the Issuing Bank gives a definite, absolute and irrevocable undertaking to honour Buyer's obligations, provided beneficiary complies with all terms and conditions, is known as an irrevocable letter of credit.
 It implies that LC cannot be amended, cancelled or revoked without the consent of all parties.
-All LCs are deemed to be irrevocable. - 1.3.3 Confirmed LC : A confirmed LC is one in respect of which another Bank in the beneficiary's country adds its confirmation at the request of the Issuing Bank.
+All LCs are deemed to be irrevocable. - 1.3.3 Confirmed LC: A confirmed LC is one in respect of which another Bank in the beneficiary's country adds its confirmation at the request of the Issuing Bank.
 This undertaking of the confirming Bank to pay/ negotiate/ accept is in addition to the undertaking of the issuing bank.
 This is an added protection to the beneficiary. - 1.3.4 Revolving LC: In such LC, the amount of credit is restored, after it has been utilized, to the original amount thus obviating the necessity of opening a fresh LC for each dispatch/ shipment.
-Revolving LC is used when the Buyer is to receive partial shipment of goods at specific intervals over a long duration. - 1.3.5 Divisible LC : A LC could be divisible or non-divisible.
+Revolving LC is used when the Buyer is to receive partial shipment of goods at specific intervals over a long duration. - 1.3.5 Divisible LC: A LC could be divisible or non-divisible.
 Divisible LC could be opened when more than one beneficiary is allowed and payment has to be made as per the consignment.

-1.4 Essential Elements of LC
+1.4 ESSENTIAL ELEMENTS OF LC: